-I love being tattooed, it's a form of creative expression that has really helped me explore who I am and become comfortable in my own skin.
-When my my friends jokingly call me the "Tattooed Lady," it makes me smile.
-It's part of who I am and has lead me to some weird and wonderful places and introduced me to some amazing people.
-For the most part being tattooed has all been upside...except for those occasional annoying moments.
+I love being tattooed—it's a form of creative expression that has really helped me explore who I am and become comfortable in my own skin.
+When my friends jokingly call me the "Tattooed Lady," it makes me smile.
+It's part of who I am and has led me to some weird and wonderful places and introduced me to some amazing people.
+For the most part, being tattooed has all been upside...except for those occasional annoying moments.

 The Random Grab